mhshifat/pass-storage/README_SEO.md

 # SEO Implementation Guide

-This document outlines the complete SEO setup for PassStorage.
+This document outlines the complete SEO setup for PassBangla.

 ## ✅ Implemented Features